 At the conference Virguez led a panel session on “Voices of Changemakers: How Commitments to Learning, Community, and Equity Shape Future Faculty” with the other Cross Scholars.

-Read below to learn more about his experience with the Bass Digital Education Fellowship and the program’s impact to graduate student education.
+Read below to learn more about his experience with the Bass Digital Education Fellowship and the program’s impact to education at Duke.

 As part of his fellowship experience, Virguez is leading a project to integrate digital technologies and increase student engagement for Voices of the Environment, a course with Cultures and Languages Across the Curriculum (and taught in Spanish) under the guidance of Deb Reisinger, PhD, Associate Professor of the Practice of Romance Studies.

 A benefit of the fellowship is being exposed to such a rich environment connecting graduate students to both pedagogy and digital technologies at the beginning of the year; this is important for every student who comes to Duke.Edgar Virguez, Bass Digital Education Fellow

 The fellowship project combines teaching pedagogy and digital learning to increase the participation of the course’s service-learning partner, Fundacion Ayuda por Colombia.
 Virguez hopes the experience of being a Bass Digital Education Fellow will allow him to “have a great impact in my community and empower Duke students to do the same within their own communities.”